 When you start using GA4, you’ll notice significant differences in the layout, navigation, and tools used to optimize the customer journey across your sites and apps.

 It’ll take some getting used to, but once you get a handle on this new property, you’ll see how GA4 empowers you to make informed, timely decisions that meaningfully impact your ROI.

 Here’s a look at the differences worth noting as you compare GA4 vs Universal Analytics and how they might impact your digital marketing efforts.

 The most significant change marketers will see in GA4—and arguably its biggest strength—is the ability to track site and app data together in a single property.
 This saves you the frustration of stitching together fragmented data from various sources.

 GA4 provides true cross-platform and cross-device analysis, giving you a better understanding of each customer’s journey by using multiple identity spaces: user IDs for logged-in users, Google signals, and device IDs.

 Marketers can finally see the complete picture of their campaigns across channels and measure users wherever they interact with your business.

-Universal Analytics uses a session-based data model to capture user interactions as various hit types.
-These include pageview, app/screen view, and user timing, among other hits.
-Each hit has its own category, action, and label.
+Universal Analytics used a session-based data model to capture user interactions as various hit types.
+These included pageview, app/screen view, and user timing, among other hits.
+Each hit had its own category, action, and label.